ayushchandra8907/personalProjects/README.md

 This folder contains some submissions to Project Rosalind.
 Project Rosalind is similar to Project Euler, but instead of math problems they are biology/more science based problems.
 I am more comfortable writing these in python because of how easy it is to mutate and modify strings in python.
 These are also fun to me, but I have more fun doing Project Euler questions.
 Most of these questions that I did are more simulation based rather than utilzing clever shortcuts to optimize programs.

+# C++

+### 8995V
+This folder has all the code that I've written for my VEX Robotics Team in the 2022-2023 season.
+Although this repository contains personal projects, I am including this because I was the sole programmer of my team last year and thus all the code in this folder is written by me.
+Some highlights of the work that I've included here is the use of movement algorithms such as PID, and also more work with GUI's on our robot's brain.
+This contains the bulk of my C++ knowledge.